 British citizenship by descent is automatic if you meet the conditions.
 This means you don't need to apply for citizenship to be considered a citizen.

-The UK Government has more on types of British nationality and how to check if you're British.
+The UK Government has more on how to check if you're British.

 What do I do now?